LispCookbook/cl-cookbook/strings.md

 ## Converting between Symbols and Strings

-The function INTERN will "convert" a string to a symbol.
+The function `intern` will "convert" a string to a symbol.
 Actually, it will check whether the symbol denoted by the string (its first argument) is already accessible in the package (its second, optional, argument which defaults to the current package) and enter it, if necessary, into this package.
 It is beyond the